 There is a solution to the problem of order effects, however, that can be used in many situations.
 It is counterbalancing, which means testing different participants in different orders.
-The best method of counterbalancing is complete counterbalancing in which an equal number of participants complete each possible order of conditions.
-For example, half of the participants would be tested in the attractive defendant condition followed by the unattractive defendant condition, and others half would be tested in the unattractive condition followed by the attractive condition.
+For example, some participants would be tested in the attractive defendant condition followed by the unattractive defendant condition, and others would be tested in the unattractive condition followed by the attractive condition.
 With three conditions, there would be six different orders (ABC, ACB, BAC, BCA, CAB, and CBA), so some participants would be tested in each of the six orders.
-With four conditions, there would be 24 different orders; with five conditions there would be 120 possible orders.
 With counterbalancing, participants are assigned to orders randomly, using the techniques we have already discussed.
-Thus, random assignment plays an important role in within-subjects designs just as in between-subjects designs.
+Thus random assignment plays an important role in within-subjects designs just as in between-subjects designs.
 Here, instead of randomly assigning to conditions, they are randomly assigned to different orders of conditions.
 In fact, it can safely be said that if a study does not involve random assignment in one form or another, it is not an experiment.

-A more efficient way of counterbalancing is through a Latin square design which randomizes through having equal rows and columns.
+An efficient way of counterbalancing is through a Latin square design which randomizes through having equal rows and columns.
 For example, if you have four treatments, you must have four versions.
 Like a Sudoku puzzle, no treatment can repeat in a row or column.
 For four versions of four treatments, the Latin square design would look like: